 The provisioning mechanisms here expect that the MTNC identifier is carried in the IP packet header (PDU session data packet).
 This MTNC identifier is used to classify the PDU packet at the transport edge router.
 The MTNC identifier should be carried in some IP header field and should not be modified on path.
 Transport edge routers should only inspect the MTNC identifier for each packet and derive the class of transport service that should be provided (e.g., with MPLS or segment routes).

 Different options for carrying the MTNC idenfifier in the IP data packet include SRv6 [I-D.ietf-spring-segment-routing] and GUE [I-D.ietf-intarea-gue-extensions].
 The SRv6 is an underlay where the MTNC identifier can be encoded into Segment Routing Headers (SRH) that are then used to forward the PDU packet in the transport domain.
-The GUE headers on the other hand constitute an overlay mechanism where the MTNC identifier is encapsulated in the UDP extension header fields.
-A transport network like MPLS would inspect the MTNC header field in GUE and program its label switched path.
+The GUE headers, on the other hand, constitute an overlay mechanism where the MTNC identifier can also be encapsulated in the UDP extension header fields.
+A transport network like MPLS would inspect the MTNC header field in GUE and point to its already programmed label switched path.
 There are various trade-offs in terms of packet overhead, support in IPv4 and IPv6 networks as well as working across legacy and evolving transport networks that need to be considered.
 These considerations will be addressed in other future drafts.

 Scalability Considerations